ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 Years since quitting exposure data for the blended province location for the :ref:`Lung Cancer Screening Model <lung_cancer_cancer_concept_model>` are stored here: :code:`J:\Project\simulation_science\cancer\data\smoking\years_since_quitting_exposure_2019.csv` and are age-, sex-, location-, and 2019-specific.
 The values in this file represent the proportion of former smokers that occupy each exposure category such that the sum across all exposure categories for a given draw sum to one.

-These exposure distributions should remain constant over the course of the 2020-2040 lung cancer screening simulation.
+These exposure distributions at the age- and sex-specific population level should remain constant over the course of the 2020-2040 lung cancer screening simulation (although individual simulant exposure values may change as they age).

 Restrictions
 ++++++++++++